 Section 1.
-Introduction 100 Section 1.1 This chapter describes your coverage for Part D drugs Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
-Fill your prescription at a network pharmacy or through the plan's mail-order service 101 Section 2.1 To have your prescription covered, use a network pharmacy .
-101 Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs? .
-103 Section 2.5 When can you use a pharmacy that is not in the plan's network? .
-103 Section 3.
-Your drugs need to be on the plan's "Drug List" 104 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are five "cost-sharing tiers" for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
+Introduction .
+111 Section 1.1 This chapter describes your coverage for Part D drugs 111 Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
+Fill your prescription at a network pharmacy or through th e plan's mail-order service Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?
+Section 3.
+Your drugs need to be on the plan's "Drug List" .
+115 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are five tiers for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
 Section 4.
-There are restrictions on coverage for some drugs 105 Section 4.1 Why do some drugs have restrictions?
+There are restrictions on coverage for some drugs .
+116 Section 4.1 Why do some drugs have restrictions?
 Section 4.2 What kinds of restrictions?
 Section 4.3 Do any of these restrictions apply to your drugs?
 Section 5.
-What if one of your drugs is not covered in the way you'd like • it to be covered?
-107 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered .
-107 Section 5.2 What can you do if your drug is not on the Drug List , or, if the drug is restricted in some way?
-Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
-111811. .
-100 Section 6.
-What if your coverage changes for one of your drugs?
-Section 6.1 The Drug List can change during the year .
-109 Section 6.2 What happens if coverage changes for a drug you are taking? .
-109
+What if one of your drugs is not covered in the way you'd lik æ it to be covered? .
+118 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered e Section 5.2 What can you do if your drug is not on the drug list or if the drug is restricted in some way?
+Section 6.
+What if your coverage changes for one of your drugs? .
+119 Section 6.1 The drug list can change during the year 119 Section 6.2 What happens if coverage changes for a drug you are taking?
+120